 How Bad is the Tulum Seaweed right now?

-Current Condition: Bad
+Current Condition: Average

-Right now it is July, so the seaweed is the worst in the summer due to the hot and humid conditions, allowing the seaweed to grow and replicate more easily in the ocean.
+The seaweed is the worst in the summer due to the hot and humid conditions, allowing the seaweed to grow and replicate more easily in the ocean.
 After a while the seaweed builds up on the coast and beaches, making it almost impossible to swim, no matter how much workers try to clear it.

 Best Time to Avoid Tulum Seaweed?